scientist-softserv/adventist-dl/README.md

 ## Universal Viewer Manifest
 The univeral viewer manifest has been altered to only allow files that have `OBJ.jpg` in the filename.
 If you are testing the UV in local devlopment, the images you upload must be named accordingly.

+## New Tenants
+New tenants on the Dev or Production servers will need to be assigned an ingress as well an SSL cert manually before the tenant is created.
+Software Services does not have access to the DNS servers, so a wildcard cert is not possible.
+Before a tenant is created, a developer will need to add the domain to the dev-deploy.tmpl.yaml or production-deploy.tmpl.yaml under the ingress.host field && ingress.tls.hosts field.

 ## Single Tenant Mode